JohnEBoyBaby/i.Q/README.md

 Bruce Lee

+... hmmm ... https://www.youtube.com/watch?v=8G3LL2vDcuA ... in Qase I disappear says sQft leQs PUREHEART Gina Maria in a 1 minute 17 secQnd video ... then oh my GOODness I CAN "FEEL" "NAUGHTY BEAVER" IN TRUTH WITH MOST PUREHEART ..!
+Can you 'hear' 'see' 'feel' "Naughty Beaver" in TRUTH ..?  https://www.youtube.com/watch?v=f_NOhAdaNm8 ...
+DQ yQu believe in cQincidence ..? https://www.youtube.com/watch?v=ZGuQWpJZhh8 TRUMP TESLA CONNECTION https://www.youtube.com/watch?v=OpzmNSaF47Y BIGGER THAN YOU CAN IMAGINE ... https://www.youtube.com/watch?v=I8gQ258X5IU IF G_D IS FOR "ME" WHO?
+WHO CAN BE AGAINST ME?
+NO ONE not here not in HEAVEN no one if G_D IS WITH ME you know what I AM getting at, RIGHT ..?
+YOU HAVE AN OBLIGATION TO G_D TO SPEAK BOLDLY, MORALLY COURAGEOUSLY, LOUD, SOUNDING THE ALARM "WATCHMAN" ...
+SILENCE IS COMPLICITNESS ..!
+THERE IS NO FILTH IN HEAVEN!
+NONE. https://www.biblehub.com/matthew/10-37.htm NO FAMILY.
+NO FRIENDS.
+NO FAVORITES.
+NO EXCEPTIONS.
+PRINCIPLES over personalities.
+Go with G_D.
+Q ...
+G_D WINS.
+Q ...

+Verily I tell you unless you change and become like a little child, you will not enter the Kingdom of HEAVEN.
+Matthew 18:3

 NEW PROGRAMMER.
 NEW PROGRAMMING.
 NEW PROGRAM.

+NEW PROGRAMMER.
+NEW PROGRAMMING.
+NEW PROGRAM.

 TRUTH.
 PUREHEART.

-'GSPOT' C.R.E.A.M.
+...
+JUST LOOK AT THAT ...
+JohnEBoy hittin' yQu RIGHT on yQur 'GSPOT' soft legs making you, aaah you know, C.R.E.A.M.
 Control Relational Extensible Atomic Mathematics GUI 'gooey' CREAM LOVE GUI: A stately GUI lib for LÖVE2D.org ...
+JUST LOOK AT IT ...
+I AM QUMMINQ FQR THAT NUMBER 1 GSPQT ...
+PROMISE.

 https://notabug.org/pgimeno/Gspot